EpicMicrocontrollerSolutions/Bytecoin-Wallet-Fix/README.md

 1. Delete the Bytecoin wallet application and .dmg install files.
 Empty trash.
 Eject all Bytecoin wallet images.
 Seriously nothing can be on your computer associated the previous version of the Bytecoin wallet.
 You're doing a fresh install through these steps.
 2. Open up the terminal.
 You can find terminal by searching for terminal in spotlight or go to Application - Utilities -Terminal.
 3. Moving past this step will remove your wallet.
 See instructions below the donation section for suggestions and steps if you already sent BCN to your wallet address.
 4. Warning Step 5 will delete the entire hidden folder so you can do a fresh reinstall.
-EVERYTHING WILL BE GONE FROM THIS FOLDER INCLUDING YOUR WALLET , which is why I state see below if you have money in your wallet.
+EVERYTHING WILL BE GONE FROM THIS FOLDER INCLUDING YOUR WALLET, which is why I state see below if you have money in your wallet.
 5. Type "sudo rm -r ~/.bytecoin" in the terminal with no quotes.
 6. Download the official wallet from the website https://bytecoin.org/downloads.
 7. Go to the official site for downloading the Bytecoin blockchain https://blockchain.bytecoin.org and download the blocks.bin and blockindexes.bin files.